TamMinhVo/lungxray/README.md

 # lungxray
 This repository is implemented by Thao Thi-Bich Nguyen and Tam Minh Vo, with key mentor from Thang Viet Nguyen and other advisors Dung Ba Nguyen, Dat Thanh Ngo, Hieu Huy Pham, Ha Quy Nguyen.

-Thank you for your help!
+Thank you so much for your help!